- GDP (PPP):

 - FDI Inflow:

-The Kyrgyz Republic’s economic freedom score is 62.8, making its economy the 78th freest in the 2018 Index.
-Its overall score has increased by 1.7 points, with significant improvements in fiscal health and monetary freedom outpacing declines in labor freedom and government integrity.
-The Kyrgyz Republic is ranked 18th among 43 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.
+The Kyrgyz Republic’s economic freedom score is 62.3, making its economy the 79th freest in the 2019 Index.
+Its overall score has decreased by 0.5 point, with higher scores on judicial effectiveness and trade freedom unable to offset a sharp drop in fiscal health.
+The Kyrgyz Republic is ranked 17th among 43 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.

 Despite some reforms, overall improvement in the Kyrgyz Republic’s entrepreneurial environment has been slow and uneven.
 Political turmoil adds to policy volatility and uncertainty, hampering economic development.
 Political rivalries and powerful special interests hold back implementation of deeper structural reforms.
 With remnants of the former Communist system evident in many areas, the economy still lacks the institutional foundations of greater economic freedom.
 Weak rule of law fosters pervasive corruption and ownership insecurity, undermining private-sector investment and business growth.

 The personal income and corporate tax rates are a flat 10 percent.
 Taxation remains erratic and poorly administered.
-The overall tax burden equals 20.5 percent of total domestic income.
-Over the past three years, government spending has amounted to 37.3 percent of total output (GDP), and budget deficits have averaged 1.6 percent of GDP.
-Public debt is equivalent to 58.5 percent of GDP.
+The overall tax burden equals 19.7 percent of total domestic income.
+Over the past three years, government spending has amounted to 39.1 percent of the country’s output (GDP), and budget deficits have averaged 3.0 percent of GDP.
+Public debt is equivalent to 59.1 percent of GDP.